 - Didactic teaching and clinical supervisory experience for the fellow

 - Exposure to diverse pediatric research opportunities

 - Participation in Quality Improvement and patient safety projects through the Mass General Department of Anesthesia, Critical Care and Pain Medicine’s Quality Safety Improvement Committee

 - Participation in the Post-Graduate Clinician Educators Course at the Harvard Macy Institute

 The Massachusetts General Hospital Pediatric Anesthesia Fellowship offers a unique hands-on clinical experience for fellows.
-By partnering with colleagues at Massachusetts Eye and Ear Infirmary, Shriners Hospital for Children and Children’s Hospital of Philadelphia, our fellow will not only have the opportunity to learn from experts at Mass General, but also from experts in otolaryngology, ophthalmology, burn specialists and cardiac specialties at various locations.
+By partnering with colleagues at Massachusetts Eye and Ear Infirmary, Shriners Hospital for Children and Boston Children's Hospital, our fellow will not only have the opportunity to learn from experts at Mass General, but also from experts in otolaryngology, ophthalmology, burn specialists and cardiac specialties at various locations.